cloudlinux/cloudlinux-doc/docs/cagefs/README.md

 _Check cagefs users can enter cagefs_ - chooses two users in the system with enabled CageFS (the first and the second ones in the unsorted list) and tries to log in to CageFS under their credentials and see what happens.
 It runs and compares the output with the and command retcode estimation.

-**Note.**  _If log in fails, it can be on different reasons, that can only be determined in manual mode.
-The checker only gives the output of the command._

 _Check cagefs proxy commands configs are parsable_ - tries to load files and parse them to check the syntax.
 In case of any parsing error the test will fail.
-To learn more visit [https://docs.cloudlinux.com/index.html?executing_by_proxy.html](https://docs.cloudlinux.com/index.html?executing_by_proxy.html) .
+To learn more, visit [https://docs.cloudlinux.com/index.html?executing_by_proxy.html](https://docs.cloudlinux.com/index.html?executing_by_proxy.html) .

 _Check cagefs virt.mp files syntax_ - reads all files (if any) and checks their syntax validity.
 At the moment there are only two checks of the syntax: the file is not empty if it exists, and the file is not starting with the sub directory definitions (with @).
-To learn more visit [https://docs.cloudlinux.com/index.html?per_user_virtual_mount_points.html](https://docs.cloudlinux.com/index.html?per_user_virtual_mount_points.html)
+To learn more, visit [https://docs.cloudlinux.com/index.html?per_user_virtual_mount_points.html](https://docs.cloudlinux.com/index.html?per_user_virtual_mount_points.html)

+_Check MultiPHP system default PHP version – _ checks that MultiPHP system default PHP version is **NOT** Alt-PHP.
+That means PHP Selector should work properly.
+If MultiPHP system default PHP version is Alt-PHP, PHP Selector does not work and should be disabled.
+To learn more on how to disable PHP Selector, visit [https://docs.cloudlinux.com/cpanel_lve_manager.html](https://docs.cloudlinux.com/cpanel_lve_manager.html)

 Possible results of the checks: